obiba/agate-doc/python-user-guide/user/add-user.rst

 .. code-block:: bash

-  agate add-user -ag http://localhost:8081 -u administrator -p password --name user1 --email user1@example.org --upassword CHANGEME --applications mica drupal
+  agate add-user -ag http://localhost:8081 -u administrator -p password --name user1 --email user1@example.org --upassword CHANGEME --applications mica

 Add a new user from a Keycloak's server that is registered as as an OpenID Connect realm.